ledwindra/continuous-integration-stata/README.md

 - EMAIL: your GitHub email for git configuration (`git config --global user.email`).
 See [here](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration)
 - FIRST_NAME: your Stata first name
 - LAST_NAME: your Stata last name
 - OLD_FILE: by default, Stata gives the file name as `Stata15Linux64.tar.gz`.
-When downloading from it becomes `Stata15Linux64.tar.gz?dl=0` and it needs to be renamed just like the original
+When downloading from the source (I'm saving the Linux installer to Dropbox from Stata since `https://download.stata.com/download/` requires sign-in) it becomes `Stata15Linux64.tar.gz?dl=0` and it needs to be renamed just like the original
 - SERIAL_NUMBER: given by Stata
 - URL: the URL to download Stata file.
 Choose Linux installer from Stata.
 Then save it on other place.
-I'm using Dropbox because the file size is too big to be stored inside this repository
+I'm using Dropbox because the file size is too big to be stored inside this repository.
+Also, I don't want to pirate a proprietary software which can bring me into a problem
 - USERNAME: your GitHub username for git configuration (`git config --global user.name`).
 See [here](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration)
 - VERSION: your Stata version (I use 15)